UserIdentifier: Implicit User Representations for Simple and Effective Personalized Sentiment Analysis: Experimental Setup

 \subsection{Types of User Identifiers}

-In our experiments, we investigate five scenarios (types of sequences) for the user identifiers.
-The length of the user identifier sequences can vary in terms of number of tokens ($L$) for the last three of these scenarios.
-In more detail: \begin{enumerate} \item \textbf{Default (Def.)}: This scenario uses the real user id (e.g., username) of that user, when provided by the dataset and if they are not private.
-We only have this option available for the Sentiment140 dataset. \item \textbf{Consecutive Numbers (Num.)}:We assign each user a unique number, from $1$ to $N$ representing each user (up to $N$ users). \item \textbf{Random sequence of digits (Rand.
-Dig.)}: In this scenario, $L$ independent and identically distributed (i.i.d) samples from the set of digits ($0$ to $9$) are drawn, creating a sequence of length $L$ for each user . \item \textbf{Random sequence of tokens with non-alphanumeric characters (Rand.
-Non.)}: $L$ i.i.d samples are drawn from a subset of tokens (with size $400$) that contain non-alphanumeric characters, e.g., the token ~\textit{Ã""}.
-The motivation for this scenario is that such user identifiers might be easier for the model to distinguish from the text (if we make sure the textual content in the sample has no overlapping tokens with the identifier). \item \textbf{Random sequence of all tokens (Rand.
-All)}: This scenario draws $L$ i.i.d samples from the set of all available tokens in the tokenizer vocabulary. \end{enumerate}
+We investigate five scenarios (types of sequences) for the user identifiers.
+The length of the user identifier sequences can vary in terms of the number of tokens ($L$) for the last three of these scenarios.

+\textbf{Default (Def.)}: This scenario uses the real user id (e.g., username) of that user, when provided by the dataset and if they are not private.
+We only have this option available for the Sentiment140 dataset.

+\textbf{Consecutive Numbers (Num.)}: We assign each user a unique number, from $1$ to $N$, representing each user (up to $N$ users).

+\textbf{Random sequence of digits (Rand.
+Dig.)}: In this scenario, $L$ independent and identically distributed (i.i.d) samples from the set of digits ($0$ to $9$) are drawn, creating a sequence of length $L$ for each user.

+\textbf{Random sequence of tokens with non-alphanumeric characters (Rand.
+Non.)}: $L$ i.i.d samples are drawn from a subset of tokens (with size $400$) that contain non-alphanumeric characters, e.g., the token ~\texttt{Ã""}.
+The motivation for this scenario is that such user identifiers might be easier for the model to distinguish from the text (if we make sure the textual content in the sample has no overlapping tokens with the identifier).

+\textbf{Random sequence of all tokens (Rand.
+All)}: This scenario draws $L$ i.i.d samples from the set of all available tokens in the tokenizer vocabulary.